-Figure 8.
-A zoomed view of the Radial Menu showing the sub-circles.
+Fig. 8.
+Zoomed view of the Radial Menu showing the sub-circles.
 The center one shows the rank (or ID) of the ligand pose.
 To the right, the docking score and the presence of interactions are shown (here H-bonds).
 The outlined sub-circles to the left are control elements for which binding poses of a ligand are rendered: only the selected one, all poses of this ligand in this binding site, or all poses of this ligand.